jojosati/bootstrap-multivalue/README.md

       .datepicker({todaytHighlight:true, forceParse:false})
       .multivalue({items:1, seperator:' - '});

-or simply define data-coprovide with no script. note - only thai extension that support data-provide declaration.
+or simply declare data-coprovide with no more script. note - only thai extension that support data-provide declaration.

     <input type="text"